btarro/rock-paper-scissors/README.md

 In the future I'd like to shift this project to take advantage of HTML canvas with a touch of animation.

 ## Author
-Bruce Tarro - Full Stack Developer [LinkedIn](https://www.linkedin.com/in/bruce-tarro/) | Personal Website, comming soon ~
+Bruce Tarro - Full Stack Developer [LinkedIn](https://www.linkedin.com/in/bruce-tarro/) | Personal Website - comming soon